onify/helix-app-boilerplate/README.md

 ### Access to Helix repo and packages

-To get started, you first need access to the Onify Helix repo (https://github.com/onify/helix).
+To get started, you first need access to the Onify Helix private repo (https://github.com/onify/helix).
 Please Onify via support@onify.co to get access to Onify Helix.

 Once you got access you need to create a **Github Personal Access Token** (`<ONIFY_GITHUB_ACCESS_TOKEN>`).